 Tunisian court sentences opposition figures to 13 to 66 years in prison

-Tunisia condemns 40 opponents to imprisonment for up to 66 years after being designated as a safe country by the EU
+Tunisia condemns dozens of opponents to up to 66 years in prison after being designated a safe country by the EU for asylum purposes

 Coverage Details